Tocotrienol: Absorption and distribution

 As dietary supplements, tocotrienols are primarily administered orally and, due to their lipophilic nature, their absorption is significantly enhanced when taken with a fat-rich diet.
 These compounds are mainly absorbed in the small intestine, with absorption depending on adequate pancreatic function, bile secretion, and micelle formation in the intestines.

 Upon administration, tocotrienols are distributed throughout the body, with higher concentrations observed in plasma and adipose tissues.

 Bioavailability factors

 The short half-lives of tocotrienols are attributed to their low binding affinity for α-TTP, which maintains plasma levels of tocopherols.
 Specifically, α-tocopherol has a significantly higher binding affinity for α-TTP compared to tocotrienols.
-Relative to α-tocopherol's affinity, α-tocotrienol has about 9%, δ-tocotrienol 12%, and ɤ-tocotrienol 2% affinity for α-TTP.
+Relative to α-tocopherol's affinity, α-tocotrienol has about 9%, δ-tocotrienol 12%, and γ-tocotrienol 2% affinity for α-TTP.
 Consequently, δ-tocotrienol remains in plasma for a longer duration, offering greater bioavailability and slower biotransformation compared to other isomers.
-Human studies have indicated that δ-tocotrienol has a bioavailability of 28%, while ɤ- and α- isomers exhibit 9%.
+Human studies have indicated that δ-tocotrienol has a bioavailability of 28%, while γ- and α-isomers exhibit 9%.